 Develop Safety Manuals

-Many safety consultants also create a workplace safety manual.
+A safety consultant also can create a workplace safety manual.
 Working with the management team, the safety manual details the company’s role in maintaining workplace safety.
 Any specific plans, such as fire escape routes, are included in the manual.
 The manual might also specify the type of training each employee needs.
 The safety manual often becomes part of the human resources packet given to all employees to help them follow proper safety procedures on the job.

 by Denise Brown